Editor’s Note: This article was previously published in EET China

 Thanks to the unstoppable advancement of semiconductor technology, many incredible automotive functions involving semiconductor technology are being developed; for instance, advanced driver assistance systems (ADAS) are currently paving the way for self-driving cars.

 Generally speaking, from now until 2023, the auto applications semiconductor market is expected to grow at a 7% compound annual growth rate, and the market’s value will increase from $35.0 billion to $54.0 billion.
-Thanks to the impetus from ADAS/self-driving/in-vehicle infotainment (IVI)/electric vehicle powertrain/safety applications, the value of semiconductor chips in every car is projected to rise from $375 billion in 2017 to $613 billion in 2025.
+Thanks to the impetus from ADAS/self-driving/in-vehicle infotainment (IVI)/electric vehicle powertrain/safety applications, the value of semiconductor chips in every car is projected to rise from $375 in 2017 to $613 in 2025.
 During this period, the value of the ADAS applications is expected to surge, with an estimated CAGR of 19%.

 But in spite of this situation, the vast majority of people are unaware of the increasingly close connection between auto electronics and semiconductor foundries.